-multi-user (MU) physical layer (PHY) protocol data unit (PPDU): A PPDU that carries one or more PHY service data units (PSDUs) for one or more stations (STAs) using the downlink multi-user multiple input, multiple output (DL-MU-MIMO) technique, orthogonal frequency division multiple access (DL OFDMA) technique, or a combination of the two techniques, or that carries a PSDU for an AP and is in high-efficiency (HE) MU PPDU format.
+multi-user (MU) physical layer (PHY) protocol data unit (PPDU): [MU PPDU] A PPDU that carries one or more PHY service data units (PSDUs) for one or more stations (STAs) using the downlink multi-user multiple input, multiple output (DL MU-MIMO) technique, orthogonal frequency division multiple access (DL OFDMA) technique, or a combination of the two techniques, or that carries a PSDU for an AP and is in high-efficiency (HE) MU PPDU format.

-no acknowledgment/no retry (No-Ack/No-Retry): A retransmission policy for group addressed frames in which each frame is transmitted once and without acknowledgment.
+no acknowledgment/no retry : [No-Ack/No-Retry] A retransmission policy for group addressed frames in which each frame is transmitted once and without acknowledgment.

-non-40-MHz-capable (non-40MC) high throughput (HT) station (STA): A STA that is not a 40-MHz-capable (40MC) HT STA.
+non-40-MHz-capable (non-40MC) high throughput (HT) station (STA): [non-40MC HT STA] A STA that is not a 40-MHz-capable (40MC) HT STA.

-non-ack-enabled single traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) (non-ack-enabled single-TID A-MPDU): A legacy A-MPDU with the exception that a Trigger frame can be aggregated.
+non-ack-enabled single traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) : [non-ack-enabled single-TID A-MPDU] A legacy A-MPDU with the exception that a Trigger frame can be aggregated.

-non-ack-enabled multi traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) (non-ack-enabled multi-TID A-MPDU): An A-MPDU where tagged MPDUs are not aggregated and the aggregated untagged MPDUs from at least two TIDs solicit block acknowledgment.
+non-ack-enabled multi traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) : [non-ack-enabled multi-TID A-MPDU] An A-MPDU where tagged MPDUs are not aggregated and the aggregated untagged MPDUs from at least two TIDs solicit block acknowledgment.

-nonaggregate medium access control (MAC) protocol data unit (non-A-MPDU) frame: A frame that is transmitted in a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) physical layer (PHY) protocol data unit (PPDU), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDU, Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification) PPDU, or Clause 18 (Extended Rate PHY (ERP) specification) orthogonal frequency division multiplexing (OFDM) PPDU; or is transmitted with the TXVECTOR AGGREGATION parameter present and equal to NOT_AGGREGATED; or is a single medium access control (MAC) protocol data unit (S-MPDU).
+nonaggregate medium access control (MAC) protocol data unit (non-A-MPDU) frame: [non-A-MPDU frame] A frame that is transmitted in a Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) physical layer (PHY) protocol data unit (PPDU), Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDU, Clause 16 (High rate direct sequence spread spectrum (HR/DSSS) PHY -specification) PPDU, or Clause 18 (Extended Rate PHY (ERP) specification) orthogonal frequency division multiplexing (OFDM) PPDU; or is transmitted with the TXVECTOR AGGREGATION parameter present and equal to NOT_AGGREGATED; or is a single medium access control (MAC) protocol data unit (S-MPDU).

-nonbandwidth signaling transmitter address (TA): An address in the TA field of an medium access control (MAC) protocol data unit (MPDU) in which the Individual/Group bit has the value 0.
+nonbandwidth signaling transmitter address (TA): [nonbandwidth signaling TA] An address in the TA field of an medium access control (MAC) protocol data unit (MPDU) in which the Individual/Group bit has the value 0.

-nonbufferable medium access control (MAC) management protocol data unit (MMPDU): An MMPDU that is not a bufferable MMPDU.
+nonbufferable medium access control (MAC) management protocol data unit (MMPDU): [nonbufferable MMPDU] An MMPDU that is not a bufferable MMPDU.

-nonconcealed groupcast with retries (GCR) frame: A group addressed frame that is not transmitted to the GCR concealment address.
+nonconcealed groupcast with retries (GCR) frame: [nonconcealed GCR frame] A group addressed frame that is not transmitted to the GCR concealment address.

-nondirectional multi-gigabit (non-DMG): A modifier meaning not directional multi-gigabit (DMG), not enhanced directional multi-gigabit (EDMG), and not China directional multi-gigabit (CDMG).
+nondirectional multi-gigabit: [non-DMG] A modifier meaning not directional multi-gigabit (DMG), not enhanced directional multi-gigabit (EDMG), and not China directional multi-gigabit (CDMG).

-nonenhanced directional multi-gigabit (non-EDMG): A modifier meaning directional multi-gigabit (DMG) and that includes neither EDMG enhancement nor CDMG enhancements.
+nonenhanced directional multi-gigabit: [non-EDMG] A modifier meaning directional multi-gigabit (DMG) and that includes neither EDMG enhancement nor CDMG enhancements.

-nonenhanced directional multi-gigabit (non-EDMG) duplicate transmission format: A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a DMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
+nonenhanced directional multi-gigabit (non-EDMG) duplicate transmission format: [non-EDMG duplicate transmission format] A transmission format of the physical layer (PHY) that duplicates a 2.16 GHz non-EDMG transmission in two or more 2.16 GHz channels and allows a station (STA) in a DMG basic service set (BSS) on any one of the 2.16 GHz channels to receive the transmission.
 A non-EDMG duplicate format is one of the following:

 4.32 GHz non-EDMG duplicate transmission format: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two adjacent 2.16 GHz channels.